chordcore/chordcore.github.io/README.md

 [Watch tutorial video](https://youtu.be/6CJ0cuDuLCA?t=86){:target="_blank"}

 ### Record & Playback
-Record, play back and save the tempo between chords to ChordCore format (.ccf)<br/>
+Record, play back and save the tempo between chords to ChordCore's supported file format (.ccf)<br/>
 [Watch tutorial video](https://youtu.be/LMuza3s-KuA){:target="_blank"}

 ### Save your settings to the registry
-In-program settings are automatically saved to the registry
+User settings are automatically saved to the registry